 1.1.
 Treatment of aerosol processes/properties

+When the namelist variable, 'use_aero_icbc' is set to false, The ThomA scheme will assume all model horizontal grid points have the same vertical profile of water nucleating aerosols (Nwfa) and ice nucleating aerosols (Nifa).
+These parameters are controlled by the parameter settings at the top of 'phys/module_mp_thompson.F'.
+The profile starts with naCCN0 (e.g., 300 per cubic centimeter, adjustable) near the surface and exponentially decays to naCCN1 (e.g., 50 per cubic centimeter, adjustable) which is the free tropospheric value of CCN.
+A set of similar variables are used for IN.
+These settings are done once at model initial time (inside subroutine thompson_init) regardless of land versus ocean or other potential geographic information.

+When the namelist variable, 'use_aero_icbc' is set to true.
+ThomA scheme uses a monthly aerosol climatology placed into WRF through the WPS program.
+The aerosol climatology is derived from multi-year (2001-2007) global model simulations by the Goddard Chemistry Aerosol Radiation and Transport (GOCART) Model, and the aerosol number concertation is derived from the mass mixing ratio based on log-normal distribution.
+GOCART model simulates multiple aerosol species, while ThomA scheme simplifies aerosol treatment by accumulating dust mass larger than 0.5 micron into Nifa and combining all other species besides black carbon as an internally mixed cloud droplet–nucleating, hygroscopic, CCN mode Nwfa.

+During model integration, the Nwfa and Nifa variables are advected and diffused exactly as other scalars (e.g., cloud ice number concentration), and a zero-gradient lateral boundary condition also follows the other scalars.
+A fake surface aerosol emissions/flux (constant through time) is computed as a 2D field (computed in subroutine thompson_init and held in variable called nwfa2d) based on horizontal grid spacing and starting aerosol number concentration for the Nwfa variable,

+∂Nwfa∂t=10(logNwfa-3.698 97) (1.1)

+The 2D tendency field is added each time step to the first model vertical level Nwfa value.
+Thus the aerosol number concentration remained very close to the climatological condition over most of the domain, No surface emission tendency is applied for Nifa.

 1.2.
 Cloud droplet nucleation

 Cloud droplet nucleation from water friendly aerosol (Nwfa) in ThomA scheme uses a lookup table of activated fraction based on the given temperature, vertical velocity, number of available aerosols, and pre-determined values of hygroscopicity parameter and aerosol mean radius.
 The lookup table was created using these five variables in a parcel model (Feingold and Heymsfield 1992).
 But the aerosol hygroscopicity and mean radius are fixed at 0.4 and 0.04 micron in ThomA scheme when creating the look up table for droplet activation.
 In addition, the aerosol sizes are assumed to follow lognormal distribution with a constant geometric standard deviation at 1.8.
 The activation of aerosols is considered at the cloud base and inside cloud where the lookup table is greater than the existing droplet concentration.
 After the activation, the participating aerosols are removed from the aerosol population, though they can be restored as regenerated aerosols via hydrometeor evaporation in which one aerosol is returned to Nwfa for each cloud or rain drop evaporated.